QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Modeling Considerations
 -----------------------
-In QBlade, each cylindrical element is divided into sub-elements for which the Morison equations is applied.
+In QBlade, each cylindrical element can be divided into sub-elements for each of which the (spatially constant) Morison forces are applied at each time step.
-Setting the hydrodynamic coefficients to 0 effectively disables the calculation of the Morison forces.
+Setting the hydrodynamic coefficients to 0 effectively disables their contribution in the calculation of the Morison forces.
 This way, it possible to include for example the hydrodynamic drag only.
 To determine if a sub-element is partially or fully submerged, the wave elevation is required.
-Wave kinematics are also required to calculate :math:`u^n` and :math:`u^{ax}` in the equations above.
+Wave kinematics are also required to calculate :math:`u` and :math:`\dot{u}` in the equations above.
 There are three posibilities in QBlade to do this.
-These options are shown in the following figure.
+These options are presented in the following figure.

 .. _fig-me-kin-opt:
 .. figure:: me_considerations.PNG